 Coded UI tests are fragile by nature and are easily broken by frequent UI changes, and are also slower to run than unit tests or mocked tests.
 In many cases, developers have to determine at what point and how much testing built on coded UI is appropriate.
 Testing early in the development cycle when the application’s user interface is changing frequently can result in a high test maintenance cost, while waiting until later in the cycle can result increased development time.

-By using TestArchitect for test authoring, test creation is faster and more importantly, tests are long-term maintainable and highly reusable.
+By using TestArchitect for test authoring, test creation is faster and, more importantly, tests are maintainable in the long-term as well as highly reusable.
 The improvement in test creation and automation enhances ALM within the Visual Studio environment.

 “LogiGear’s TestArchitect being integrated into Visual Studio 2012 is a shining example of how automated, scalable testing within a development environment results in faster deployment of high-quality software by enabling test engineers and developers to expedite comprehensive testing,” Tom Lindeman, Director of the Visual Studio Industry Partner program at Microsoft, Inc.